 (1) If under section 16 a matter is registered with the Registry, the Registrar must issue an order to pay or elect to the alleged offender.

+(2A) An order to pay or elect must not relate to more than one registered infringement notice.

 (2) An order to pay or elect must be served on the alleged offender.

 (3) An order to pay or elect is an order that within 28 days after the date of issue of the order either —